lvillasen/Quantum-Computer-Simulator/README.md

 #Brief description

 This is an ideal simulator.
-The maximum number of qubits it can handle is limited in a natural way
+The maximum number of qubits it can handle is limited, in a natural way,

-by the resources available on the system used to run these programs.
-For instance, 20-qubit programs run
+by the resources available on the system used to run the programs.
+For instance, the 16-qubit

+Grover-search example provided (201 repetition of the basic search algorithm) takes about a minute to

-in a few seconds on a typical laptop
+complete on a typical laptop

 The gates and commands implemented so far are the following: